braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {% endapitags %}

 {% alert important %}
-`CarrierSend` is supported only for customers on legacy infrastructure.
+`CarrierSend` is supported only for users on legacy infrastructure.
+{% endalert %}

+{% alert note %}
+`Sends to Carrier` is deprecated, but will continue to be supported for users that already have it.
 {% endalert %}

 This event occurs when an SMS is sent to the carrier.